davedub/handlepack/readme.md

 # handlepack

+Tracking the [YouTube videos]((https://www.youtube.com/playlist?list=PLkEZWD8wbltnRp6nRR8kv97RbpcUdNawY) by Petr Tichy, a/k/a [ihatetomatoes](https://ihatetomatoes.net/), for a Webpack 2 setup and configuration.
+So far, through Lesson 7.
+The last revisions add a chunks property to `webpack.config.js` which need to fine tuned so that style (as opposed to script) assets are not exclued.

-This project tracks the [ihatetomatoes YouTube videos](https://www.youtube.com/channel/UC7O6CntQoAI-wYyJxYiqNUg) for a Webpack 2 setup and configuration.
-PostCSS, Sass and Handlebars get pre-compiled via Webpack, using [extract-text-webpack-plugin](https://www.npmjs.com/package/extract-text-webpack-plugin), [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and [handlebars-loader](https://github.com/pcardune/handlebars-loader).
+There are some variations to what Petr covers.
+E.g., PostCSS, Sass and Handlebars get pre-compiled using [extract-text-webpack-plugin](https://www.npmjs.com/package/extract-text-webpack-plugin), [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and [handlebars-loader](https://github.com/pcardune/handlebars-loader).

-The [handlebars](http://handlebarsjs.com) loader for [webpack](https://github.com/webpack/webpack) requires some aliasing in its webpack config file.
+The [handlebars](http://handlebarsjs.com) loader for [webpack](https://github.com/webpack/webpack) requires aliasing.
 Partials are {{> pathTo/partial }}.
 Helpers are {{ pathTo/helper }}.
 But there is a ReferenceError in the Javascript console of "cant find variable: hbs".
+Also see [this issue](https://github.com/pcardune/handlebars-loader/issues/118) on making sure that the knownHelpersOnly property of handlebars-loader, which defaults to true, is set to false.

-React and Babel have been added but routing to other pages is not yet set up.
+React and Babel are added.
+Multi-templating is set up but not routing.

 ## Installation